XronosSchedulingLtd/schedulerinstallationdocs/scheduler.rst

 .. warning::

   Don't miss that last step.
-Without it, your cron jobs will fail.
+Without it, the application will fail to start in production mode and your cron jobs will fail.